Sorry, this program is not available for local students.

 Your classes will mostly be held at the Swanston Academic Building where innovative learning spaces are interspersed with retail and social spaces resulting in a stimulating environment for business students.

-RMIT offers a variety of learning and teaching approaches including lectures, class and group discussions, problem-based seminars andproject work.
-In addition, you will have access to online and digital resources such as lecture notes, assessment tools, discussion boards and podcasts through myRMIT.
+RMIT offers a variety of learning and teaching approaches including lectures, class and group discussions, problem-based seminars and project work.

 Find out more about student computing at RMIT.